Octavius (horse): 1814: five-year-old season

 As in the previous season, Octavius began 1814 with an unsuccessful run in a division of the Oatlands Stakes in April, finishing unplaced behind Pericles.
 At Newmarket's First Spring meeting on 28 April, he ran in a King's Plate, a three mile staying race in which he carried 154 pounds and finished second to Aquarius.

 On 26 May Octavius returned to Epsom for the third time, but on this occasion he was unsuccessful, finishing unplaced behind Aquarius and Mantidamun in the Epsom Gold Cup.
 He was then put up for sale at Tattersalls where he was bought for 630 guineas by Lord Egremont and retired from racing.

 Stud career

 Octavius began his breeding career in 1815 at Lord Egremont's stud at Petworth.
 His stud fee of five and a half guineas made him a cheaper alternative to the other Petworth stallions Gohanna (20 guineas) and Canopus (10 guineas).
-Octavius was not a great success as a stallion, but he did sire the Ascot Gold Cup winner Sir Huldibras, the good stayer Black-and-all-black (who was black) and Little John, who in turn sired the 1839 Derby winner Frederick.
+Octavius was not a great success as a stallion, but he did sire the Ascot Gold Cup winner Sir Huldibrand, the good stayer Black-and-all-black (who was black) and Little John, who in turn sired the 1839 Derby winner Frederick.
 He died at Petworth in 1831.